Meet our Board

 Victoria Tepe, PhD is an experimental psychologist and neurophysiologist with more than 25 years of experience as an advocate for women's reproductive health and abortion rights.
 Her work includes a decade of clinic volunteer service and organizing, independent research, course design and teaching about the history and development of the abortion debate, and published editorials and essays on topics such as late-term abortion and the science of fetal pain.
-Duke University Libraries houses a collection of Victoria’s writings and materials, acquired as part of the Sallie Bingham Center for Women’s History and Culture.

 Amy Hagstrom Miller was a large part of the vision and the founding the original ACP.
 In 2003, she founded Whole Woman's Health, a privately-owned feminist organization, committed to providing holistic care for women in a group of women’s clinics in locations of need in five (5) states.
 WWH provides comprehensive gynecology services, including abortion care.
 An Independent Abortion Care Provider, Amy's voice and presence is well-known and her awards numerous.
 In 2016, we all became inspired and grew to know her and her team better as they fought and won in the Supreme Court in Whole Woman's Health vs. Hellerstedt.